sarelWeinberger/qwen-hebrew-finetuning/training/nemo/README.md

 Outputs: `hebdata_hewiki_text_document.bin` and `.idx` (under the created preprocess folder).
 You can change the output prefix as you wish, to help distinguish the different corpora.

 ### Import the model (inside the container)

+Currently the script contains imports for Qwen3-8B, Qwen3-30B-A3B-Base, Aya-8B, and Aya-32B.
+Make sure to uncomment the relevant line.

 ```bash
 pip install -U huggingface_hub